ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 ---

+there is a design for the a systemic inversion of ethical responsibility; a Inversion of Moral Burden.

+high-privilege nodes have more connections, more flow through them, more capacity to redirect energy low-privilege nodes have fewer connections, less buffer, more vulnerability to system shocks

+yet the expectation is that vulnerable nodes should absorb more ethical friction while protected nodes remain insulated.
+This isn't just unfair, it's even systemically unstable.
+A network where risk flows downward while resources flow upward will eventually fracture.

+fans are trained to protect artists from "controversy" as if they're vulnerable, when actually the power dynamic is reversed.
+The fan gives money, attention, emotional labor.
+The artist gives... reality-uncontextualized content.

 the industry creates the illusion that speaking up is 'career suicide,' but we increasingly perceive that the contrary is true.
 Now, at the beginning of 2026, we are witnessing the inversion I presumed would eventually happen: those who stayed silent are the ones whom the public now clearly sees through, recognizing the dissonance and strategy in their silence.

 when so many people begin to speak out, it becomes clear that remaining silent is, in fact, a choice.
 Of course, there are consequences, but those with the most resources are certainly not unable to find ways to speak up without violating their own survival instincts.
 I have argued in other forums that transitioning to a higher state of ethical accountability does not require self-destruction.